TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson3.md

   as sample sizes are around 30 or more and the design is nearly 'balanced' (the number of observations from each population are equal).

-Formal tests for population normality and equal population variances are often recommended.
-These are particularly relevant if your sample sizes are well below 30.
-When sample sizes are larger, it is likely that the tests for departures from normality or equal variances will be powerful enough to detect even small departures, which at these sample sizes are likely to be irrelevant.
-In this case more cursory checks for dramatic departures are more appropriate.

-Like the t-test, the ANOVA test is sensitive to outliers, which are most easily detected by plotting residuals (see below) from the model.

 Technically, the ANOVA test compares the variances within each group (assumed to be the same in each group, so a 'pooled' estimate is made) to the variance between groups.
 The two-sample unpaired t-test with common